North Dakota State University

 The NDSU Music Education Summer Symposium will be offered ONLINE!

-Join the music education faculty of North Dakota State University, area music specialist and guests Wendy Barden, Alice-Ann Darrow, Kenneth Elpus, and Carl Hancock for a unique symposium designed to develop effective teaching in music education.
-This event offers a unique opportunity to participate in relevant sessions on the status of music education, on successful teaching strategies, and reflect on Vision 2020.
+Join the music education faculty of North Dakota State University, area music specialist and guests Bridget Sweet and Birch Browning for a unique symposium designed to develop effective teaching in music education.
+This event offers a unique opportunity to participate in sessions on successful teaching strategies and gain valuable resources.

 For tuition costs, please visit One Stop.